jchelly/DFED-Units/README.md

   * Add a new entry to `enum unit_conversion_factor` in swift_units.h
   * Modify units_get_base_unit_exponents_array() in swift_units.c to return
     the base units exponents for the new unit

+A possible enhancement to the library would be to allow definition of new units on the fly and storage of unit definitions in output files.

 ### Converting between unit systems